ntbfin00/ClustModel/README.md

 ClustModel
 ============
-Spherical Jeans modelling code for galaxy clusters.
+This code calculates the line of sight velocity and disperision for galaxy tracers in a cluster.

 #### INPUT:
 - Projected positions of galaxy tracers (in arcsecs)